Keycloak multi-tenancy architecture

 The organization concept reinforces partitioning within a deployment.
 Tenants containing users can be grouped within an organization.
 Creating several organizations within a single realm will be possible, adding more depth to realms.

-Cloud IAM, the best of both world?
+Cloud IAM, the best of both worlds?

 For obvious security reasons, our architecture is single-tenant, enabling us to isolate our customers completely.
 In the event of a problem or outage, this will not impact all our customers.
 Our product and our expertise enable us to deploy, observe and maintain hundreds of Keycloaks in operational condition every day.